Dub1n/SVR-GUI/README.md

 The Label Vector is displayed on the left and the instance matrix is displayed on the right.
 This shows which of the attribute's values are used with the predicted attribute's values.

-As shown, for each value in the Instance Matrix, the Label Vector provides the values of each attribute looking back by a defined range.
+As shown, for each value in the Label Vector, the Instance Matrix provides the values of each attribute looking back by a defined range.

 Example Usage